C0LTRON/Black-Jack/README.md

         Return hand.bet

-And finally after returning hand.bet, we can loop gameplay for as long as the player likes by calling betOrPlay() at the end of the play() function.
+And finally after returning hand.bet, we can loop gameplay for as long as the player likes by calling playOrBet() at the end of the play() function.

         playOrBet();